 - Incorrectly Applying Transformations: Ensure you apply transformations in the correct order and understand how they affect the graph.

 - Confusing Square Root with Plus or Minus: While solving equations like x² = 4, the solutions are x = ±2.
-However, the square root function √4 only returns the principal (positive) root, which is 2.
+That said, the square root function √4 only returns the principal (positive) root, which is 2.

 - Incorrectly Simplifying Expressions: Be careful when simplifying expressions involving square roots.
-For example, √(a + b) is not equal to √a + √b.
+As an example, √(a + b) is not equal to √a + √b.

 Advanced Concepts